-RadonSeal can waterproof concrete and blocks when other sealers fail.
-Examples – How to Waterproof Cinder Blocks.
+RadonSeal can help waterproof more porous concrete and concrete blocks when paints, coatings, and other types of chemical sealers often will fail.
+Review How To Waterproof Concrete Blocks & How to Waterproof Cinder Blocks.

-Concrete Cancer – The concrete's interior remains much more alkaline than its surface (about 400 times!) and moisture migration brings the alkalis to the surface.
-Lime and alkalis attack even the concrete itself, slowly "eating away" the concrete from within.
-In regions with highly alkaline soils (e.g. Nevada), alkalis carried by water from the soil can even "eat away" inches of a concrete slab.
+The Cancer of Concrete – The concrete's interior remains much more alkaline than its surface (about 400 times!) and moisture migration carries the alkalis to the surface.
+Lime and alkali attack even the concrete itself, slowly "eating away" the concrete from within.
+In regions with highly alkaline soils (e.g. Nevada), alkali carried by water from the soil can even "eat away" inches of a concrete slab.

-Water carries the dissolved alkalis to the surface and evaporates, leaving behind efflorescence (“white powder”), also called the “cancer of concrete.”
-Efflorescence in basement or on a foundation slab is a telltale sign of capillary water seepage.
-This leaching enlarges the pores in concrete and doubles the permeability of older concrete, further speeding up its deterioration.
+Water carries the dissolved alkali to the surface and evaporates, leavingefflorescence behind (“white powder”), also referred to as the cancer of concrete.
+Efflorescence in basements, or on a slab, is a telltale sign of capillary water seepage.
+This leaching enlarges the pores in concrete and doubles the permeability of older concrete, speeding up deterioration.

-RadonSeal solves the efflorescence problem by neutralizing the alkalis inside the concrete and by stopping water migration to the surface.
+RadonSeal helps solve the efflorescence problem by neutralizing the alkalis inside the concrete and by stopping water migration to the surface.

 One of the most common problems is the damage resulting from the corrosion of steel embedded in concrete.
-Rust expands the steel up to eight times in volume (!) and the internal pressure causes cracking and spalling.
+Rust expands the steel and the internal pressure causes cracking and spalling.